 ARTICLE I PURPOSE AND MEMBERSHIP

 Section 1.
 Purpose.
-The purposes of the County Attorney User Group are to provide direction to the MnCCC Board regarding vendor selection and vendor contracts, to determine and approve changes, modifications, or enhancements to existing software applications, to identify the need for and requirements of new software applications, and to conduct business necessary to the operation of the County Attorney User Group.
+The purposes of the County Attorney User Group are to:

+provide direction to the MnCCC Board regarding vendor selection and vendor contracts, to determine and approve changes, modifications, or enhancements to existing software applications, to identify the need for and requirements of new software applications, and to conduct business necessary to the operation of the County Attorney User Group.

 Section 2.
 Membership.